How to Create a Timeline in Project Management – 7 Simple Steps

 A timeline is a chronological list of events that have happened or are about to happen.
 Project timelines are the same, they tell you what tasks you need to complete and how much time you have to complete them.

 Sometimes, you might get pressured to complete a project in record time by your clients and management while you and your team think it’s impossible to do so.
-Learning how to create project timelines that are acceptable to all stakeholders is an important skill you need for effective project management.
+Learning how to create project timelines that are acceptable to all stakeholders is an important project management skill you need for effective project management.

 Why are project timelines so useful?

-Timelines are one of the few concepts in project management that are common in all projects irrespective of the project’s characteristics, industry, or the project management methodology.
-A timeline keeps the project together and gives you insights about the progress.
+Timelines are one of the few concepts in project management that are common in all projects irrespective of the project’s characteristics, industry, or methodology.
+A timeline keeps the project together and gives you insights into the progress.
 It gives you a clear idea of what you are trying to achieve and where you are with the help of project management tools.

 Here are a few examples of how a project timeline can help you track the project progress:

 - Having a project timeline improves communication because everyone will know what to expect and the current standing of the project.
 It not only allows everyone involved to be in the loop but also makes it easier for new members to know what’s happening.